Professor Thomas Tweed and his "Buddhism in America" class in the midst of discussion

 AMST 30146 Persuasion, Commentary, and Criticism (C/L with JED)

 Jack Colwell M/W 2:00-3:15pm

 This course will consider the roles of persuasion, commentary, and criticism in contemporary American culture and will explore the techniques of these forms of expression.
 Students will prepare and discuss their own writing assignments, including opinion columns, editorials, and critical reviews of performances or books.
 Ethics and responsibilities in contemporary American journalism in expression of opinions also will be explored.
-Assignments will serve as the examinations in this course, which is taught by a political columnist for the South Bend Tribune who also serves as host of public affairs programs on WNIT-TV, Public Broadcasting.
-Open to American Studies majors and Journalism, Ethics, and Democracy minors by permission.
-Other applicants must submit writing samples for review.
+Assignments will serve as the examinations in this course, which is taught by a political columnist for the South Bend Tribune who also serves as a television political analyst.
+Non AMST majors and JED minor applicants must submit a writing sample for review for course permission.